 Tom Slick Park is a community park on the west side of San Antonio.
 This park is unique and dog friendly.
 If you visit this park, you are bound to make a few new furry friends.
 A few key things stand out and make this park unique in comparison to other San Antonio parks.

 How to Get to Tom Slick Park in San Antonio, TX

 We entered the park from the State Highway 151 eastbound frontage road.
 However, there is also an access point on the other side of the park via Timbercreek Drive.
-That road runs through a subdivision and can be reached from Military Drive, or the frontage road from I410.
-Depending upon what you would like to do, you may need to choose one point over the other.
-I looked up Tom Slick Park on the map before visiting and imagined it would be much bigger.
-It was not nearly as big as it seemed, so don’t stress about which parking area to use.
-It is very easy to walk from one area to the other.
+That road runs through a subdivision and can be reached from Military Drive, or the frontage road from I-410.

+The dog park is only an acre, but it provides a great way for parents to meet, and allows pups to interact.
+Right in front of the dog park you will see an exercise area.
 Some parks have exercise stations, but the one at Tom Slick Park is covered, providing shade in the middle of the day.
 It is also a great way for parents to get some extra exercise while their pups are playing in the dog park.

 There are many opportunities to increase physical activity for pups and parents at Tom Slick Park.
-I noticed trash scattered around in the off shoot trails next to the pond.
+I noticed trash scattered around in the off-shoot trails next to the pond.
 This is not the fault of the park.
-It may say something about those who live in the area.
+However, it may say something about those who live in the area.

 Take some responsibility and pick up after yourselves people.
 It’s good for you, and the environment.
 It also keeps our fabulous parks from looking like trash.
 Tom Slick Park is small, but it has much to offer those who desire a unique, dog friendly experience.